Dre-OS/ITBytes-UI/README.md

 # ITBytes-UI

-A React-based web application for managing orders, inventory, suppliers, and payments for ITBytes.
+A React-based web application for managing orders, inventory, and payments for ITBytes.

 ## Features